-Tuition Fee for the Year 1928-1929 This fee is payable in two equal installments, at the beginning of the session and on or before January 31. \$300.00 Contingent Fee 10.00 Diploma Fee, charged to Fourth Year Students, payable on or before April 1, 1929 5.00 A fee for the support of the Student Union is charged to each student of the University 5.00
+Tuition Fee for the Year 1929-1930 \$300.00 This fee is payable in two equal installments, at the beginning of the session and on or before January 31.
+Contingent Fee 10.00 This fee covers breakage of apparatus and damage to buildings, and will be returned, less the charges, at the close of each academic year.
+Diploma Fee, charged to Fourth Year Students, payable on or before April 1, 1930 5.00 A fee for the support of the Student Union is charged to each student of the University 5.00 Tuition charges for graduate students, special students, and students taking less than a full schedule, are determined by the Registrar, with the approval of the Dean.